SankalpKothari0904/Parallel-Programming-Constructs/Integrating_Parallel_Programming/MPI_Tool_Python.md

 MPI - the Message Passing Interface, is a standardized and portable message-passing system designed to function on a wide variety of parallel computers.
 The standard defines the syntax and semantics of library routines and allows users to write portable programs in the main scientific programming languages.

-The base compiler for mpi programms is the MPICH packages.
+The base compiler for mpi programs is the MPICH packages.
 MPICH, or Message Passing Interface, is a portable, high-performance implementation of the MPI standard for message-passing libraries.

 This implementation mainly depends on the OS rather than programming language, so a good knowledge of the underlying Unix commands and its equivalent function calls in a programming language allow for MPI implementation in other languages.